GaryBuiltit/Manage-landing-page/README.md

 ## Overview

 I created a landing page for a fake software company called Manage.
 The design was provided by frontendMentor.com and coded by me.
 Buttons do not lead to any other pages but shows active hover states.
 It is a responsive design that adjust to different screen sizes and changes testimonials into a slider on mobile devices.
+Creatd animations fr the hamburger menu and slider transitions on mobile devices.

 ### Screenshot